Buildings use a lot of energy - recent estimates for the US put commercial and industrial buildings...

 Another key outcome was the ability to clearly demonstrate compliance with fire risk assessments and insurance documentation.
 This can be difficult in a flexible working environment, but something like True Occupancy allows you to monitor exactly how many people are in a space.

 Try to understand how you might deploy a system like True Occupancy.
 It’s easy to get carried away with trying to monitor every seat, every workstation, but what you need is usually a zonal approach.

-You want to make your changes really stick, so it’s also important to think about mindset change.
+You want to make your changes really stick, so it’s also important to think about a mindset change.
 What are your business objectives?
 How do you want people to operate?
-Communication is really important so you need to put the effort into training days and workshops, and definitely invest in someone to take on a change management role.
+Communication is really important so you need to put the effort into training days and workshops and definitely invest in someone to take on a change management role.

 Finally, test everything.
 And I mean everything.
 I went in one day during our pilot and I couldn’t sit anywhere; the only place I could sit was on the floor.
 We tested it to destruction, but we tested it openly so everyone understood what works and what doesn’t.

 Like Internet of Things devices, I think occupancy sensors will be everywhere and quite soon.
 New buildings can easily adopt new systems and integrate them, although connecting systems, like BMS’s, will take longer because no standard exists.

 Workplaces are becoming more flexible; you can come and go freely and permanent places for people are less common.
 Larger corporates in particular are pushing boundaries, bringing business and real estate change together and monitoring it.

 Of course, it can be hard work to effect real change, but employees are becoming increasingly interested in their employers’ corporate social responsibility, energy usage and attitudes to climate change.
 Money usually comes first when convincing an organisation to change, but once the potential cost savings are clear, all the other employee benefits just seal the case for change and implementation.